Anujramola1999/helm_package-grafana-dashboard/doc/INSTALLATION-STEPS.md

 ## What Gets Deployed

-Three Grafana dashboards are automatically available:
+Three Grafana dashboards are automatically available (four if reports-server with ETCD is enabled):

 ### 1. Kyverno Metrics Dashboard
 Shows policy execution, admission requests, policy changes, and latency metrics.